 Guiding the Way with Labor Market Data and Business Intelligence

-Labor market information (LMI) is a useful tool that allows you, as a workforce professional, to speak knowledgeably with jobseekers and employers about job opportunities and about business needs happening in your local labor market.
+Data is important for informed decision-making.
+Labor market information (LMI) is data that allows you, as a workforce professional, to speak knowledgeably with jobseekers, workers and businesses about the skill demands, labor availability, and business dynamics in your local labor market.

 Labor market data can be used for a range of purposes, such as: